waiwera/waiwera/doc/user/setup_source_networks.rst

 Reinjector outputs
 ------------------

 Reinjector outputs are divided into two categories: separated water and separated steam (or steam condensate).
 For each category, a list of outputs is specified (see below).
+An error is raised if a reinjector is defined with no outputs.

 Within each category, the corresponding input fluid is distributed **progressively** amongst the list of outputs - that is, the first output is assigned a flow rate, then the second output, and so on until either all the input flow has been distributed, or all the outputs have been assigned.
 If all the input flow is distributed to the outputs, then any remaining outputs in the list will have zero flow (and the overflow for that category will be zero).
 Otherwise, there will be a non-zero overflow (see :ref:`reinjector_overflow`).